OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 There are some key differences from _regular_ deep links to consider:

-- App Links only use `http://` and `https://` schemes, custom schemes are not allowed.
+- App Links only use `http://` and `https://` schemes, any other custom URL schemes are not allowed.
 - App Links require a live domain to serve a [Digital Asset Links file](https://developers.google.com/digital-asset-links/v1/getting-started "Digital Asset Link") via HTTPS.
 - Verified App links will not show a disambiguation dialog when a user opens a link.